wigging/low-order-particle/README.md

-# Code for paper
+# Code for Low-Order Particle Modeling Paper

-Python code and Comsol data for the following paper:

-"Low-Order Modeling of Internal Heat Transfer in Biomass Particle Pyrolysis" by Gavin Wiggins, Peter Ciesielski, Stuart Daw.
+Python code and COMSOL data for the following paper: "Low-Order Modeling of Internal Heat Transfer in Biomass Particle Pyrolysis" by Gavin Wiggins, Peter Ciesielski, and Stuart Daw.

 Requirements: Python 3, Matplotlib, NumPy, SciPy